Call Us

 What is a comedown?

 Comedowns happen when your body is getting rid of the drugs that it's been subjected to.
-They can vary depending on how much of the drug you've taken, and differ from person to person.
-Managing a comedown can be difficult and many people get the urge to take more drugs to get rid of the symptoms, although this can then spiral into an addiction as your body then starts relying on drugs to function.
+They can vary depending on how much of the drug you've taken, and differ from person-to-person.
+Managing a comedown can be difficult and many people get the urge to take more drugs to get rid of the symptoms, although this can spiral into an addiction as your body then starts relying on drugs to function.

 As a result of the alcohol leaving your body, you may also experience what's known as 'hangxiety'.
 This is when your body is adjusting to life without alcohol and it causes you to become distressed and anxious.
 Alcohol is often associated with feeling merry and jolly, but excessive drinking can cause anxiety, or make existing anxiety worse.